lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-02-python-booster-pack-2.md

 Notice how `x` here stores the value returned by `yield`.

 The third way of achieving this focuses on generalizing this feature.
-If you're repeating your before and after logic a number of times, it's wise to not repeat yourself and use `ContextDecorator`.
+If you're repeating your before and after logic a number of times, it's wise to not repeat yourself and use a `ContextDecorator` instead.
 In the snippet below, we write a class similar to the one mentioned in the first method and make it inherit from the `ContextDecorator` class.

 ```py